25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }
 ```

-_Example_: Refs and Function Components
+_Example:_ Refs and Function Components

 - By default, **you may not use the ref attribute on function components** because they don't have instances: